Getting Started

 You need an API token in order to interact with the Appclacks cloud platform.

-Once the CLI is installed, run appclacks login.
+Run appclacks login to configure authentication.
 The command will ask you several informations:

 • A profile name: i’ll allow you to manage multiple appclacks accounts by selecting the profile to use in commands.
 If you don’t have any profile configured, the first created profile will be the default one